QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 - a better plan -- possibly one that attains values associated with Ramsey plan -- that is not self-enforcing.

-## Note on Dynamic Programming Squared
+## Note on dynamic programming squared

 The theory deployed  in this lecture is an application of what we  nickname **dynamic programming squared**.